Find out how you can get a second mortgage to buy another house. We have second home mortgage experts ready to help you

 People often take homeowner loans when they need to raise capital but can’t, or do not wish to remortgage.
 Lenders can be flexible with these products, in terms of loan to value and bad credit, and some providers will lend up to x10 the borrower’s income.

 Consult our dedicated article on secured loans for further information.

 Here are some frequently asked questions we receive about second home mortgages…

 We often hear the question “how easy is it to get a mortgage on a second house?” and the answer will depend on your profile as a borrower and whether the lender thinks you’re capable of financing a second home mortgage along with your existing one.

 It may be possible to get a second mortgage on an interest only property under the right circumstances.
-If it’s a buy to let you’re after, the vast majority of BTL mortgages are handed out on this basis, but a residential interest only deal may be harder to come by.
+If you’re after a buy-to-let mortgage, the vast majority of BTL mortgages are handed out on an interest-only basis.

 This might be possible, but specialist advice from a whole-of-market broker will be essential to find a favourable deal under such specific circumstances.

 Self-build mortgages – which are offered to borrowers with the means and know how to build their own home (or at least oversee its construction) – are only offered by select lenders.
 To find a lender who will offer you a favourable deal when you already have a mortgage requires a broker with access to every provider on the market.